2018/04/11 18:33 , Author: House Solution

 The devaluation of the pound :

 It only required less one month, to lose half of the value of the Egyptian pound compared to the American Dollar.
-Where 1 American Dollar could be exchanged for 8 Egyptian pounds in the beginning of November 2017, the exchange rate was changed to 1:18 in the end of the same month.
+Where 1 American Dollar could be exchanged for 8 Egyptian pounds at the beginning of November 2017, the exchange rate was changed to 1:18 at the end of the same month.
 As part of the strategy to reform the Egyptian economy, the government of Egypt decided to stop the currency control and float the Egyptian pound.
 With good reason.
-The currency control policy, resulted in a huge black market that priced dollars at almost twice of the official exchange rate.
+The currency control policy resulted in a huge black market that priced dollars at almost twice of the official exchange rate.
 This uncertainty about the true value of the Egyptian pound, made it very unattractive for investors, to import or invest in Egypt.
-The idea of floating the exchange rate, is that the foreign investors now will come, helping to expand the Egyptian economy with their investments.
+The idea of floating the exchange rate is that the foreign investors now will come, helping to expand the Egyptian economy with their investments.
 IMF Mission Chief for Egypt, Chris Jarvis, expects that “The flexible exchange rate regime will improve Egypt’s external competitiveness, support tourism and attract foreign investment.’’
 The central bank of Egypt said that the floating of the currency will “allow market demand and supply dynamics to work effectively (Alkhalisi, 2016).”

 - Still a huge housing gap

 - demand is still growing